AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In  addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Documentation updates - May 2020 {#doc-updates-may-2020}

+* Campaign Standard overview page has been enriched and reorganized into thematic topics [Read more](../../start/using/about-campaign-standard.md)

 ## Release 20.3 - May 2020 {#release-20-3---may-2020}

 **New capabilities included in the release**